alex-bellon/wikipedia/README.md

 - [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) -  a software design paradigm used by software frameworks that attempts to decrease the number of decisions that a developer using the framework is required to make without necessarily losing flexibility.
 - [Creeping elegance](https://en.wikipedia.org/wiki/Creeping_elegance) - the tendency of programmers to disproportionately emphasize elegance in software at the expense of other requirements such as functionality, shipping schedule, and usability.
 - [Data Clump](https://en.wikipedia.org/wiki/Data_Clump_(Code_Smell)) - a name given to any group of variables which are passed around together (in a clump) throughout various parts of the program.
+- [Declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) - a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.[
 - [Dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) - a colloquial term for the frustration of some software users who have installed software packages which have dependencies on specific versions of other software packages.
 - [Design smell](https://en.wikipedia.org/wiki/Design_smell) - "structures in the design that indicate violation of fundamental design principles and negatively impact design quality".
 - [Dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) - when an organization uses its own product.